chadalen/personal-website/content/blog/how-to-use-a-multipart-form-in-nextjs-using-api-routes.md

 excerpt: "A tutorial on how to use a multipart-form in Next.js using API routes."
 tags: ['tutorial', 'next.js', 'multipart-form']
 ---
-# How To Use A Multipart-Form In Next.js API Routes

 If you're working with file uploads in [Next.js](https://nextjs.org/) and want to use their [API Routes](https://nextjs.org/docs/api-routes/introduction) you might have noticed that Next.js doesn't currently have this built in.
 We can quickly add this by creating a middleware to parse a multipart-form.
 For this tutorial I'm going to assume...